© Dedraw Studio

 We will let you know the number of members living in your area and email them to gauge initial interest in being part of a local group.
 We’ll let you know how many members are interested.

-If there’s enough interest, it’s time to arrange the first meet-up!
-At the moment, local group activity is taking place online.
+If there’s enough interest, it’s time to arrange the first meet-up.
+This can either be in person or online.
 We have a pro Zoom account for local groups to use for their online meet-ups – as the local group organiser, you will be provided with the login details to schedule and host your online sessions.
+If you’d prefer to meet in person, you’ll need to choose a place to meet.
+A cafe or a pub works well.

-Let us know the date, time, Zoom joining details (link, meeting ID and password) and any other details, such as the structure and format for the first meet-up.
-We’ll notify members in the area by email, through our newsletters, on social media and on our website.
-We’ll also set up a registration form and reminders so members are automatically emailed the Zoom details so you don’t need to reply to RSVPs.
+Let us know the date, time, address if meeting in person or the Zoom joining details (link, meeting ID and password) and any other details, such as the structure and format for the first meet-up.
+We’ll notify members in the area by email, through our newsletters and on our website.
+We’ll also set up a registration form and reminders so members are automatically emailed the details so you don’t need to reply to RSVPs.

 We’ll direct members to contact you, as the organiser, for further information about the group and meet-up.
 There’s no need for you to keep your own mailing list as we handle all local group communications about future meet-ups and events from our central mailing list.
 That means the contact list for your area is always up to date as new authors join.